Optimize the Number of Amavis Processes

-For high volume servers we recommend switching from the default MySQL storage back end used for anti-spam bayes learning to the Redis back end.
+For very high volume servers we recommend switching from the default MySQL storage back end used for anti-spam Bayes learning to the Redis back end.
 More information:

 Enable the plugin

-If you have certain senders that are sending out large amounts of email (newsletters) then you can exclude them from anti-spam and anti-virus scanning.
+If you have certain senders that are sending out large amounts of email (newsletters) then you can exclude them from anti-spam or anti-virus scanning under Warden -> Settings -> Policy Banks.
 More information: